-EULAR is a truly pan-European organisation fostering a multitude of activities in areas of research, patient care, and education.
-To manage and promote its goals effectively, EULAR has set up a structure of committees and managerial bodies.
+EULAR is a truly pan-European organisation fostering a multitude of activities in areas of advocacy, education, congress, quality of care and research.

-The EULAR Secretariat, located in Kilchberg, Switzerland, fulfils many functions: in addition to serving EULAR's member organisations and its Executive Committee, the Secretariat's main functions are to run the growing education programme and to organize the Annual European Congress of EULAR.
+located in Kilchberg, Switzerland, the EULAR Office fulfils many functions: in addition to serving EULAR's member organisations and its council, the Secretariat's main functions are to run the growing education programme and to organise the annual EULAR European Congress of Rheumatology.